Frequently asked questions

 Tell your healthcare provider if you are pregnant or planning to become pregnant.
 Prolonged use of Xtampza ER during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated.
 Tell your healthcare provider if you are breastfeeding, as it is not recommended during treatment with Xtampza ER and may harm your baby.
 Tell your healthcare provider if you are taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
 Taking Xtampza ER with certain other medicines can cause serious side effects that could lead to death.

 How can I save on my Xtampza ER prescription?

-If you’re eligible, you may be able to start saving on your prescription with an Xtampza ER Co-pay Card.
-If you don’t have one yet, visit the Co-pay Card information page to apply for and download your card.*
+If you're eligible, you may be able to start saving on your prescription with an Xtampza ER Co-pay Card.
+If you don't have one yet, visit the Co-pay Card information page to find out how to get your card.*

 *See Program Terms, Conditions, and Eligibility Criteria.

 Are there any resources available to help me while taking Xtampza ER?